Customs and VAT: find the differences

 1. Classification

-First of all, customs want to know what kind of goods are involved.
-T-shirts, teacups or agricultural products: they all have their own customs code.
+First of all, customs wants to know what kind of goods are involved.
+T-shirts, teacups, or agricultural products: they all have their own customs code.
 Internationally this code is called the Harmonized System Code (HS Code), in the EU we use the Combined Nomenclature Code (CN Code) (4).
 Every product in the world can be classified by a particular code.
-For example, a hanger made of bamboo has the code 4421 91 00, and an electric toy train has the code 9503 00 30.
+For example, a clothes hanger made of bamboo has the code 4421 91 00, and an electric toy train has the code 9503 00 30.

-Fortunately, it is always possible to ask the customs authorities for a ruling.
+Fortunately, it is always possible to ask Customs for a ruling.
 This can be done by asking for a "Binding Tariff Information" (BTI).
 This allows the manufacturer or importer of a certain product to ask for a ruling from customs, which establishes the CN code of that product.
 This BTI does have a certain validity, and customs will not automatically choose the most favorable qualification for the importer.
 Therefore, it is recommended to call in a specialist if there is ambiguity about the classification of a product.

-2. Tariff
+2. Rate

 As an example, cocoa butter (CN Code 1804) is subject to a general tariff of 7.7%.
 However, if the cocoa butter was produced in Mexico, a tariff of 0% applies.